whatsupcoders/Flutter-Interview-Questions/README.md

 * What is the difference between 'as','show' and 'hide' in an import statement?

+---
+Title: Animation Interview Questions
+---

+* what is vsync?
+* when does the animation reach "completed" or "dismissed" status?
+* Difference between AnimationController and Animation?
+* When to use 'SingleTickerProviderStateMixin' and 'TickerProviderStateMixin'?
+* Define TweenAnimation?
+* State the importance of Ticker?
+* Why do we need mixins?

 ## Getting Involved

   1. [How to Contribute](https://github.com/whatsupcoders/Flutter-Interview-Questions/blob/master/CONTRIBUTING.md)